-So now this direct sum operation I think, if you all want to read about it more then you can, there are various books on linear algebra actually which you can consult.
+So now this direct some operation I think, if you all want to read about it more then you can, there are various books on linear algebra actually which you can consult.
 One of the very good books which I have found very interesting for beginners is "Linear Algebra and its Applications".
-This is the book by Gilbert Strang.
-It is available in low-price edition in PHI publications.
+This is the book by Gilbert Stang.
+It is available in low-price edition in PHI publications; this is available in PHI publication.

-So we can also buy it if you want, another very good book which I find very interesting is Sheldon Axler "Linear Algebra Done Right" I think it is available with Springer.
-And the third and very important book which I would recommend you all to study very thoroughly is Hoffman and Kunze, its name is just "Linear Algebra".
+So we can also buy it if you want, another very good book which I find very interesting is Sheldon Axler "Linear Algebra Done Right" Sheldon Axler, I think it is available with Spriger.
+And the third and very important book which I have recommended you all to study very thoroughly is Hoffman and Kunze, its name is just "Linear Algebra".
 It is also available in low price edition with PHI.
 Thank you very much.